espressomd/espresso/doc/sphinx/system_setup.rst

 specified using the feature ``FLATNOISE``.
 You can also employ Gaussian noise which is, in some sense, more realistic.
-Notably Gaussian noise (activated using the feature ``GAUSSRANDOM``) does a superior job of reproducing higher order moments of the Maxwell-Boltzmann distribution.
+Notably Gaussian noise (activated using the feature ``GAUSSRANDOM``) does a superior job of reproducing higher order moments of the Maxwell--Boltzmann distribution.
 For typical generic coarse-grained polymers using FENE bonds the Gaussian noise tends to break the FENE bonds.
 We thus offer a third type of noise, activate using the feature ``GAUSSRANDOMCUT``, which produces Gaussian random numbers but takes